 January 25, 2019

 How to Maximize Space in a Small Kitchen

-The average New York City apartment hasn’t shrunk as fast as in other cities, but at 866 square feet, it isn’t exactly spacious.
-However, that doesn’t stop homeowners from choosing to renovate, either to improve the space’s function, create their own aesthetic vision, save energy, accommodate special needs, increase the property’s value, or any other number of reasons.
+The average New York City apartment hasn’t shrunk as fast as in other cities, but 866 square feet isn’t exactly spacious.
+However, that doesn’t stop our clients from choosing to renovate, either to improve the space’s function, create their own aesthetic vision, save energy, accommodate special needs, increase the property’s value, or any other number of reasons.

-For this kitchen, we used open shelving to maximize storage without making the small space feel cramped.
+For this Manhattan kitchen renovation, we used open shelving to maximize storage without making the small space feel cramped.
 We customized the storage space, accessorizing the kitchen with a pull-out spice rack, a Super Susan, and sliding cabinet shelves.
-The cabinets we did hang were fully customized and built to the exact dimensions of this kitchen.
+The cabinets were fully customized and built to the exact dimensions of the kitchen.

-Yes, custom cabinets are more expensive than semi-custom or stock ones.
-But utilizing every inch in your small kitchen is essential, and custom cabinetry is designed according to your kitchen’s specific measurements.
+Yes, custom cabinets are more expensive than semi-custom or stock options.
+But utilizing every inch in your small kitchen is essential, and custom cabinetry is designed according to a kitchen’s specific measurements.
 It’s worth the expense to avoid using fillers or bumping out walls to accommodate pre-made cabinets.
 View the custom shelving we created for a Brooklyn chef’s loft kitchen via our renovation before and after.

 Pots and pans taking up too much space in the cabinets?
 Put hooks on the ceiling to hang them instead, adding organic design appeal and effective use of every inch in the kitchen.

 Open shelving is an excellent and eye-appealing way to maximize space in a small kitchen layout.
 Blend with custom cabinetry and turn limited space into a design advantage.

 Use big, bold kitchen utensils as functional decorations by displaying them on open walls.
 Cutting board wall, anyone?